mivp/VizNotes/3D-and-VR-Workshop.md

  - The output of these visualisations can be viewed in VR but it currently takes a few more steps and needs to be run locally so we can't demo that today.

 ## Demonstrations (VR)
-We have 2 VR headsets between 8 attendees so until you get a turn you'll have some free time to:
+We have 2 VR headsets between 8 attendees so there should be enough time for 10-15 minutes of usage each.
+Before or after you get a turn you'll have some free time to:
  - try out the Google Colab examples above
  - explore some of the WebVR demos available that you might want to try out when you are using the headset (some links below, or just try searching for "WebVR demo") - if you find something you want to try, paste the link into the etherpad https://pad.carpentries.org/3dvis so we can find it easily on the demo machines.